kterelst/my_project/README.md

 > No creditcard owned

+> Borrowed from my parents

+> Hopefully no charge

 ##### Element 2: Using **SSH** with **SECRETS**

 The ***safe*** way to communicate with your remote server and GitHub.

 Putting these SSH-keys in GitHub Secrets ensures that these won't be prone to decription.

 > Problem: